-Although expecting a longish day, as leaving from Phu Quoc Island to transit through Ha Tien and onto Can Tho, I wasn’t expecting what actually happened.
+Expecting a longish day as leaving from Phu Quoc Island to transit through Ha Tien then onto Can Tho, today starts without too many hick-ups.

 A fateful day!

-The rider died instantly on impact but the pillion (passenger) was flung to the other side of the road with a huge hole in his head, bleeding profusely, and barely alive.
+The rider died instantly on impact.
+The pillion (passenger) is flung to the other side of the road with a huge gaping hole in his head – bleeding profusely, and barely alive.

 Welcome to Vietnam!

-After 8 months of travel in South East Asia and having only arrived in this country 4 days’ ago (already had one minor accident on Phu Quoc Island) and now our local bus was involved in a fatal road accident – things are not boding well.
+After 8 months of travel in South East Asia, only in Vietnam 4 days with one minor accident already on Phu Quoc Island, and now our local bus involved in this fatal road accident, things are not boding well.

-The Mekong Delta’s charm is what draws travellers to this city situated south of the Hau River; and known for its network of canals and nearby floating markets.
+The Mekong Delta’s charm is what draws travellers to this city situated south of the Hau River, and known for its network of canals and nearby floating markets.

 It is lovely just to walk along the riverfront, take in a cool drink, and absorb the local culture.

-One of the many bridges offering beautiful views is another place to enjoy a cool change from the river breezes – try the Nguyen Trai bridge, as this is where locals like to spend evenings (great people watching).
+One of the many bridges offering beautiful views is another place to enjoy a cool change from the river breezes – try the Nguyen Trai bridge, as this is where locals like to spend evenings – great people-watching.

 Ninh Kieu Pier Tourist Market

-Not as popular as Cái Khế market and Xuan Khanh market, Ninh Kieu is still a nice place to wonder around for a few hours.
+Not as popular as Cái Khế market and Xuan Khanh market, Ninh Kieu is still a pleasant place to wander around for a few hours.

 Boat trip around the canals and floating Market

-It was still great checking out some of the leftover market boats, locals interacting about their daily bargaining, and watching boat traffic leave the general market area.
+Still, it’s wonderful checking out some of the leftover market boats, locals interacting about their daily bargaining, and watching boat traffic leave the general market area.

 Apart from the 3 main local markets (Ninh Kieu Pier Tourist, Cái Khế, and the Xuan Khanh) as great eating haunts, try some of the riverfront restaurants and cafes.

-I try to stick to local places and not go to western-style restaurants; what’s the point?
+I try to stick to local places and not go to western-style restaurants – what’s the point?
 I can always get western food at home.

-Delicious street food is abound in this city and you won’t be disappointed, so, push the boat out and try a few dishes.
+Delicious street food is abound in this city and you won’t be disappointed.
+So, push the boat out and try a few dishes.